Ascending Channels: Key Characteristics and Trading Applications

 To construct the formation, traders need to identify at least two highs and two lows.
 Traders typically connect these two points with a trendline, which is then used as the basis for the channel pattern.
 The first line is drawn by connecting higher highs, while the second line is drawn by connecting higher lows.
 The channel is in place as long as the price remains within it and continues moving higher over time.

-Now let's look at some live charts on our trading platform TickTrader and see if we can construct some examples of this formation.
+Now let's look at some charts on our TickTrader trading platform and see if we can find some examples of this formation.

-It can be drawn out manually with the use of a trendline tool; however, it may be a better way to utilise the “Parallel Channel” tool that also shows the median line of the range.
+It can be drawn out manually with the use of a trendline tool; however, you can utilise the “Parallel Channel” tool that also shows the median line of the range.
 This can be useful in trading according to the mean reversion strategy.

 As it was stated, it can also appear in a downtrend, indicating further downtrend continuation after it completes.